combo-lab/combo_inertia/USER_GUIDE.md

 # User Guide

-The following documentation discusses how to manually install and configure Inertia for a combo project.
+This documentation introduces how to manually install and configure Inertia for a combo project.

-In following content, we'll use React, but the process is similar for other Inertia-compatible frameworks, like Vue or Svelte.
+Before we begin, we need to choose the frontend framework to use.
+Here we'll use React, but the process is similar for other Inertia-compatible frameworks, like Vue or Svelte.

-> However, Combo's project generator - [combo_new](https://github.com/combo-lab/combo_new), already includes all of this scaffolding and are the fastest way to get started with Combo and Inertia.
+> Combo's project generator - [combo_new](https://github.com/combo-lab/combo_new), already includes all of this scaffolding and are the fastest way to get started with Combo and Inertia.

 ## Installation